I’ve been making my own coconut milk kefir for quite some time now.

 What is Kefir?

 Kefir is a cultured, fermented beverage that’s packed with probiotics and beneficial enzymes.
-It’s created using kefir grains (not an actual grain) which ferments the milk, turning it into a sort of liquid-yoghurt which you can drink.
+It’s created using kefir grains (not an actual grain, they just look like little grains, hence the name) which ferments the milk, turning it into a sort of liquid-yoghurt which you can drink.

 Generally, the taste is quite tangy as the fermentation process removes most of the lactose (the natural sugar found in milk).

-Now, coconut milk kefir is made by using milk kefir grains to ferment the coconut milk, but it is still dairy-free.
-Coconut kefir has a much milder, less-tangy flavour compared to dairy milk kefir.
+Coconut milk kefir, on the other hand, is made using the same milk kefir grains to ferment the coconut milk, but it is dairy-free.
+Coconut kefir has a much milder, less-tangy flavour compared to traditional milk kefir.

-If you’re halting kefir production in your home (maybe you’ve made too many batches and are now trying to get through them all… I’ve been there), you can rest the grains for a period of time in the fridge, but the longer you rest the grains, the longer it will take to revive them.
+If you’re halting kefir production in your home (maybe you’ve made too many batches and are now trying to get through them all), you can rest the grains for a period of time in the fridge.
+Just note that the longer you rest the grains, the longer they will take to revive.

 1-7 days: Place the grains in a glass jar and fill with fresh milk.
 Store in the fridge.